pabloclarkd/web/content/home/gallery.md

 widget: markdown

 # This file represents a page section.
-headless: true
+headless: false

-active: false
+active: true

 # Order that this section appears on the page.
 weight: 90

-title: Gallery
+title: Data Viz Gallery
 subtitle:

 design:
   columns: '1'